Getting started on one of life’s most important relationships

 What do you need to know to find a financial planner who is right for you and has the appropriate credentials and experience?
 It’s all right here.

 Independent research proves that comprehensive financial planning enables Canadians to achieve their life goals and enhances well-being.
-As part of an ongoing campaign to raise awareness about the importance of financial planning, Financial Planning Standards Council (FPSC) and Institut québécois de planification financière have declared November 16 to 22, 2014, to be Canada’s sixth annual Financial Planning Week.
-FPSC is a not-for-profit standards-setting and certification body that develops, promotes and enforces professional standards in financial planning through CERTIFIED FINANCIAL PLANNER certification.
+As part of an ongoing campaign to raise awareness about the importance of financial planning, FP Canada and Institut québécois de planification financière have declared November 16 to 22, 2014, to be Canada’s sixth annual Financial Planning Week.
+FP Canada is a not-for-profit standards-setting and certification body that develops, promotes and enforces professional standards in financial planning through CERTIFIED FINANCIAL PLANNER certification.

 CHECKLIST – HOW ARE YOU DOING FINANCIALLY?